Slingexe/hackmud-chat-client/README.md

 Once it says its successfully set the Token run `/settings setup` then `/client start`
 The guild the bot is in should now have all of your users set as channels and it should start pulling messages.

+## Usage
+Type in the channels the bot created to send a message to hackmud
+Change the channel the bot sends to by doing the same thing you would normally do with the chat box (%n00bz / %0000)

 ## Contributions
 All contributions are greatly appriciated!
 I am not great at coding so expect lots of spaghetti code.